 Titles associated with his catalogue, including Talk To Me, Jazz In Da House, Going Deep and Two Face, point to that side of his work.
 They suggest a vocabulary rooted in house and tech-house structures, while still fitting the broader crossover habits common to many Andalusian DJs who came up around breaks scenes.

-Rather than being defined by a single widely canonised anthem, Omaroff seems better understood as part of the working fabric of the regional scene: a producer-DJ building a catalogue for clubs, sessions and specialist audiences.
-That kind of career has long been central to Spanish electronic culture, even when it leaves a lighter trail in mainstream documentation.
+Rather than being defined by a single widely canonised anthem, Omaroff is better understood as part of the working fabric of the regional scene: a producer-DJ building a catalogue for clubs, sessions and specialist audiences.
+That kind of career has long been central to Spanish electronic culture.

-The available evidence also indicates continuity over time.
-His name appears across digital platforms and release listings over a span of years, which suggests an ongoing presence rather than a brief moment tied to one record.
+His name appears across digital platforms and release listings over a span of years, suggesting an ongoing presence rather than a brief moment tied to one record.

 In editorial terms, Omaroff belongs to the generation that inherited Andalusia's strong DJ culture after the first major breakbeat wave had already been established.
 His work reflects the permeability of those scenes, where breaks, electro and house frequently coexisted in the same sets, venues and local networks.